google-deepmind/mujoco/doc/XMLreference.rst

    and changing the corresponding component of mjModel.eq_active at runtime can be used to fix the body temporarily.
 :at:`relpose`: :at-val:`real(7), "0 1 0 0 0 0 0"`
    This attribute specifies the relative pose (3D position followed by 4D quaternion orientation) of body2 relative to body1.
-If the quaternion part (i.e. last 4 components of the vector) are all zeros, as in the default setting, this attribute is ignored and the relative pose is the one corresponding to the model reference pose in qpos0.
+If the quaternion part (i.e., last 4 components of the vector) are all zeros, as in the default setting, this attribute is ignored and the relative pose is the one corresponding to the model reference pose in qpos0.
 The unusual default is because all equality constraint types share the same default for their numeric parameters.